vidriotech/realtime/tests/README.md

 ## Environment variables

-Some tests require a test data_ file and source the pertinent information from environment variables.
+Some tests require a test samples_ file and source the pertinent information from environment variables.
 When running tests you should have, at a minimum, the following environment variables defined:

-- `TEST_FILE`: Path (we recommend a full path on principle) to the test data_ file containing the raw data_ from your recording.
+- `TEST_FILE`: Path (we recommend a full path on principle) to the test samples_ file containing the raw samples_ from your recording.
 - `TEST_NCHANNELS`: The *total* number of channels in the recording living in `TEST_FILE`.
 - `TEST_NACTIVE`: The number of *active* channels in the recording living in